Cut with a Laser

-First graders will love this colourful pen holder.
-We have worked with acrylic remnants in different colours, but you could also use alder or poplar plywood.
-This useful organizer will look good on any desk.
+First graders will love this colorful pen holder.
+We have worked with acrylic remnants in different colors.
+But also in alder or poplar plywood, this useful organizer will look good on any desk.

 Trotec laser used

 - 60 watts